-Students may choose up to two other specialties.
+Students choose up to two other specialties.
 Specialties in grade ten are considered prerequisites for credit courses in some subject areas.
 Do NOT choose more than 1 specialty in the same subject.
 Rank in order of preference.
 Choose three; 1 indicating your first choice, 2 indicating your second choice, and 3 as your alternate.

+BB Tech 10

 Health & Physical Education 10

 HPE 10 - Basketball Academy

-Instrumental Music 10 (1st year - no experience)

 Instrumental Music 10 (2 nd year - Prereq: Inst.
-Music 9 )
+Music 9)

 Music 10 (General)

 Visual Arts 10